rhel-labs/instruqt/satellite-basics-6-17/01-introduction/assignment.md

 Log into the Web UI
 ===

-First, we'll log into the Red Hat Satellite Web User Interface (UI).
+First, we'll log into the Red Hat Satellite web user interface (UI).
 Satellite has been preinstalled and installation is out of scope for this lab.

 Click on the tab labelled Satellite Web UI as shown in the image below.